florisdobber/personal-website/_projects/claude-raycast.md

 repo: https://github.com/florisdobber/claude-raycast
 ---

 [Claude]({{ page.link }}) is a [Raycast](https://www.raycast.com) extension, allowing users to interact with Anthropic's Claude API directly from Raycast.
-It gives users the ability to have an AI assisteat available without leaving their current application.
+It gives users the ability to have an AI assistant available without leaving their current application.

 The code is available [here]({{ page.repo }}).